 - What benefits will be available to me?

-- This can be including, but not limited to, health benefits, paid time off/vacation time, retirement benefits, or tuition reimbursement programs.
+- This could include, but is not limited to, health benefits, paid time off/vacation time, retirement benefits, or tuition reimbursement programs.

 - How will my performance be measured in this role?